Announcement

 Combining TMS and Alcohol Treatment

-Some current literature indicates that the use of TMS on the left dorsolateral prefrontal cortex was insufficient to produce statistically significant changes to mood or cravings in those with alcohol dependence.
-However, more work has focused on the use of TMS and alcohol treatment where co-occurring disorders are concerned, which has shown significant adjustments to executive function and other symptoms.
+Some studies suggest that using TMS on the left dorsolateral prefrontal cortex was not enough to create statistically significant changes in mood or cravings for those with alcohol dependence.
+However, more research has focused on TMS and alcohol treatment in cases of co-occurring disorders, showing significant improvements in executive function and other symptoms.

 So, what impact does this have on recovery?